 Media stories on giant hogweed have drawn attention to this invasive plant and the fact that it can cause skin irritation, blistering and burning upon contact.
 This has raised local public concerns and interest in the plant.

-According to Alberta Agriculture and Rural Development, all plants reported in Alberta to date have proven to be cow parsnip.
+According to Alberta Agriculture and Forestry, all plants reported in Alberta to date have proven to be cow parsnip.

 Cow Parsnip is: